piotrowskiadam/souffleur/README.md

 - **Clipboard Integration**: Selected prompts are copied to clipboard instead of being inserted into input fields
 - **Prompt Management**: Add, edit, delete, and reorder prompts through the sidebar
 - **Import/Export**: Import and export your prompts as JSON files
+- **Improved UX (v4.5)**: Spotlight overlay disappears immediately after selecting a prompt, and focus returns to where it was before

 ## Installation